maxabrahamsson/macrolock/README.md

-# Macrolock
+# MacroLock

-Macrolock is a utility tool that helps you detect changes in a directory and execute a script if changes are detected.
+MacroLock is a utility tool that helps you detect changes in a directory and execute a script if changes are detected.
 It does this by generating a checksum for the directory and comparing it with a previously stored checksum.
-If the checksums do not match, it means there have been changes in the directory, and Macrolock will execute the provided script.
+If the checksums do not match, it means there have been changes in the directory, and MacroLock will execute the provided script.

 ## Installation

-You can install Macrolock via npm:
+You can install MacroLock via npm:

 ```bash
 npm install macrolock